nicolagatta/Cheat-Sheet---Active-Directory/README.md

 # Looks for machines where a domain administrator (or specified user/groups) is logged on
 # It enumerates users and computers, then use Get-NetSession and Get-NetLoggedon to find sessions
-FindDomainUserLocation -Verbose
+Find-DomainUserLocation -Verbose
-FindDomainUserLocation -UserGroupIdentity "RDPUsers"
+Find-DomainUserLocation -UserGroupIdentity "RDPUsers"

 # Confirm access to the machine as an administrator
 Invoke-UserHunter -CheckAccess